 First-year students register for the Aquinas Program as part of the first-year registration process.
-At that time, the Aquinas sections for 2013-14 will be established.

 Aquinas Sections

 Great Books

 Do you believe that university is about examining life's great questions?
 By reading classic works of the western world, you will explore life's great themes of love, friendship, freedom, and ethics as seen by authors across cultures and throughout the ages.
 You'll be encouraged to read and think critically about contrasting perspectives.
 You'll be challenged to examine your own ideas.
 Through the study of novels, plays, poetry, philosophical texts and contemporary films, you will wrestle with diverse and conflicting arguments, and debate the ideas which shape our world.